3

 Firstly, make sure you backup your installation.
 There are a lot of guides explaining this, so I won’t go into detail, unless you want me to.

 Once, the database is backed up, login to your account via shell and navigate to the folder of your WordPress installation.
-Mine is installed in public_html itself.
+Mine is installed in public_html

 Once in there run the following commands (read the notes at the end first):